 Before discussing the value of expressions like make a decision, it is as well to analyse their linguistic nature.
 They comprise a verb (in this case make) followed by a noun (a decision).
 The two together, moreover, have a very similar meaning to that of a single verb spelt like the noun (decide).
 There are many more examples of nouns that correspond to verbs like this in the Guinlist post 14.
 Action Outcomes.

 The choice of verb in expressions like make a decision is not a free one.
 With decision, it has to be MAKE, with conclusion REACH and with meeting HAVE.
 MAKE is one of the most common (see 141.
 Ways of Using MAKE).
 For more about HAVE, see 116.
 Rarer Uses of HAVE.
 For a fairly complete list of possibilities, see 173.
-Verb Choice before Action Nouns.
+Does One DO or MAKE Research?.

 The narrowness of verb choice means that this kind of noun-verb combination is an example of “collocation”, or word partnership (see 16.
 Ways of Distinguishing Similar Words).